Get insider access

 Custom

-Like with SDR, the LG 40WP95C-W has an amazing color gamut in HDR.
+This monitor has an amazing color gamut in HDR.
 It can display most of the DCI-P3 color space used by most HDR content.
-Coverage of the Rec.
-2020 color space is limited, especially in greens, but there's very little content that uses that color space.
+However, coverage of the Rec.
+2020 color space is limited, especially in greens.

 Picture Quality